karmab/kcli/README.md

 ### Product

-Once you have added some repos, you can list available products, and get its description
+Once you have added some repos, you can list available products, and get their description

 ```
 kcli list --products